-Fig.~\ref{fig:4panels_app} shows an extended version of Fig. \ref{fig:4panels} in the main text, with the four panels depicting the profiles of the speed ($v$), entropy ($S$), temperature ($T$) and density ($\rho$) of the neutrino-driven outflows as the far boundary condition $T_f$ is varied.
+Fig.~\ref{fig:4panels_app} shows an extended version of Fig. \ref{fig:4panels} in the main text, with the four panels depicting the profiles of the speed ($v$), density ($\rho$), temperature ($T$) and entropy ($S$) of the neutrino-driven outflows as the far boundary condition $T_f$ is varied.
 For completeness, the input parameters used for the simulation are $L_{\nu_e}$ = 8 $\times$ 10$^{51}$ erg/s, $\epsilon$ = 20 MeV, $M$ = 1.4 M$_{\odot}$ and $R$ = 20 km.

-The top panel and the bottom panels are the same ones as in Fig.~\ref{fig:4panels}.
-The second panel shows the evolution of $S$.
-Additional entropy generation at the termination shock is clearly visible.
-This entropy generation is expected at termination shocks.
-Its possible impact on the r-process nucleosynthesis has been investigated in \cite{Arcones:2006}.